 After you have completed it, check the other tabs from the current article, where you can find a list of Torizon features as well as a list of related articles.

-Upon booting one can login using the following users:
+Upon booting one can login on the serial console (debug UART) or from the network via SSH using the following user and password:

 Check out ongoing projects on Toradex Labs: